Sofi5718/Sofi5718/README.md

 ###

-<p align="left">I'm Sofie, a 26-year-old tech enthusiast from the magical city of Copenhagen, Denmark! 🇩🇰 Currently, I'm diving into the world of computer science at KEA in Nørrebro. 🏫<br><br>This summer marks the end of my third semester, and I'm super excited to be just two semesters away from graduation!
-My fifth semester is all about getting hands-on with an internship, and I'm on the lookout for fabulous opportunities. 💖<br><br>When I'm not coding up a storm, you can find me wandering the streets of Copenhagen, enjoying a delicious coffee and BMO, or planning my next dreamy getaway. 🌸✨<br><br>Take a peek at my school projects here, and if you're searching for a passionate intern  or a student Assistent then hit me up on LinkedIn.
-Let's connect and let me learn all your skills! 💻💕</p>
+<p align="left">I'm Sofie, a 26-year-old tech enthusiast from the magical city of Copenhagen, Denmark! 🇩🇰 Currently, I'm diving into the world of computer science at KEA in Nørrebro. 🏫<br><br>Take a peek at my school projects here!💻�</p>

 ###